22. March 2021

 Project overview

-The project will be implemented in ten hospitals, and it will target the following most performed surgical procedures: herniorrhaphy, hip joint surgery, endoprosthesis, and Caesarean section.
+The project has been implemented in ten hospitals, targeting the following surgical procedures: herniorrhaphy, hip joint surgery, endoprosthesis, and Caesarean section.
 The implementation of the ASP is organized across four Work Packages (WPs)

 1. Project management